pvtl/scripts/wordpress/README.md

 - Creates a directory and Clones the repo into it
 - Automatically installs PHP (composer) and build (npm) dependencies
 - Symlinks the correct directories
-- Configures Wordpress:
+- Configures WordPress:
     - Database credentials and URL
     - Generates WP secrets/keys/salts
     - A default `.htaccess` for permalinks
 - Downloads and sets up the `stage.php` script

 </p></details>